patorjk/JavaScript-Snake/README.md

 cd Snake/js
 ```

+##Note on compatibility
+On Purdue's Linux machines, it is suggested that you run the Snake AI in chromium with the developer tools open (I have no idea why having the developer tools open makes a difference, but it clearly does).
+On OSX, simply using chrome appears to be OK.
+We have not tested Windows yet.

+Both Firefox and Safari consistantly have issues.

 ##TODO
 ###AI
 1. Use the snake body information to take into account if the head of the snake will get to a point before or after the tail will move past it